Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The Reebok Crossfit Lite TR’s might just be my favorite shoe, crossfit or not.

 These shoes are great value, and a huge improvement over any other sneaker you might be currently using for your strength training.

 Updates to Reebok CrossFit Lite TR

 - The Reebok CrossFit Lite TR was created in close cooperation with Mark Bell and Jesse Burdick, the acclaimed powerlifters.
-The shoe’s silhouette and design are somewhat reminiscent of the Chuck Taylor All-Star, but a number of features set the two apart.
+The shoe’s silhouette and design are somewhat reminiscent of the Chuck Taylor All-Star, but there are a number of features which set the two apart.

 - The CrossFit Lite TR introduces a wide toe box.
-It is meant to accommodate comfortable toe splaying during lifts.
+It is meant to accommodate comfortable toe splaying during lifts and other training activities.